 An extension of the DRT task model to incorporate fork/join structures has been proposed recently by Stigge et al. (2013).
 Instead of following just one path through the graph, the behavior of a task includes the possibility of forking into different paths at certain nodes, and joining these paths later.
+This can be thought of as temporarily creating parallel threads which execute concurrently until they are synchronized and ultimately joined again.

-Syntactically, this is represented using hyperedges.
+Syntactically, the concept is represented using hyperedges.
 A hypergraph generalizes the notion of a graph by extending the concept of an edge between two vertices to hyperedges between two sets of vertices.
 More precisely, a hyperedge (U,V) is either a sequence edge with U and V being singleton sets of vertices, or a fork edge with U being a singleton set, or a join edge with V being a singleton set.
 In all cases, the edges are labeled with a non-negative integer p(U,V) denoting the minimum job inter-release separation time.
-The model is illustrated with an example in Figure 12.
+The model is illustrated with an example in Figure 14.
 Note that this contains the DRT model as a special case if all hyperedges are sequence edges.
+Since every DRT task can be interpreted as a single thread which never synchronizes with other tasks in the system, the FJRT task model is a strict generalization of the DRT task model.